iamnopkm/Ukulele-tuner/README.md

 # Ukulele-tuner
 This piece of Python code is a console application that you can use to tune your Ukulele for my school DSP final project.
-It is fully functional, complete with a TUII and easily extensible to other stringed instruments.
+It is fully functional, complete with a TUI and easily extensible to other stringed instruments.

 ## Installation
 First install dependencies and library pyaudio.
 On windows, you can download the binary and install it.
 On linux, you can run `pip install pyaudio`.